Report on Government Services 2026

 Babies born of low birthweight

-In 2022, 5.1% of babies born in Australia were of low birthweight (table EA.1).
-Nationally, the proportion of babies born of low birthweight to Aboriginal and Torres Strait Islander mothers was more than twice that for babies born to non-Indigenous mothers (figure E.2).
+Nationally in 2023, 5.2% of babies born in Australia were of low birthweight (figure E.2).
+Around 10% of babies born to Aboriginal and Torres Strait Islander mothers were of low birthweight (table EA.2).

 Selected potentially preventable diseases